thanhgit/setup-CI/doc/artifactory/setup_artifactory.md

 # Set up Artifactory
 JFrog Artifactory is a universal DevOps solution providing end-to-end automation.
 Management of binaries and artifacts through the application delivery process.
-It helps to improves productivity ac
+It helps to improves productivity activities

 ### Using docker-compose
 ```yaml